SilenceVosh/silencevosh.github.io/_posts/2021-03-12-MoneyHeistNairobitellsastorytorilehertroopsup.md

 Previously the men in the basement told themselves "there's a lunatic coming to kill us, we must defend ourselves."
 After Nairobi's speech, a different story rotated through their head, "I'm scared.
 My team is sacred.
 But each of us has a duty.
 Come what may."

-And they unstrapped the m16s, tied on the leather apron, and began hammering away on gold bars.
+And they unstrapped the m16s, tied on the leather aprons, and began hammering away on gold bars.